 Have you ever made a photo scrapbook?
 If so, you are probably intimately familiar with common scrapbook terms like: stickers, die-cuts, embellishments, double-mount, etc… You may have even had a dedicated scrapbook room.
-Your scrapbook creations required a faithful devotion to put together and the results were a beautiful keepsake documenting your precious family photos and stories.
-What happens, then, when your children want to take your ‘labor of love’ with them when they grow up and move out.
+Your creative memories scrapbook creations required a faithful devotion to put together and the results were a beautiful keepsake documenting your precious family photos and stories.
+What happens, then, when your children want to take your ‘labor of love’ with them when they start their own families.
 All that hard work, the laughter and tears, it was for them, but that doesn’t mean you don’t want a copy of it for yourself.
 So, what do you do – where do you start?

-Recently I had the opportunity to convert some scrapbooks into digital photo books and the five key things I learned I would like to share with you to help you get started:
+Recently I had the opportunity to convert old scrapbooks into digital photo books and the five key things I learned I would like to share with you to help you get started: (If you already know this information skip to my follow up post on converting scrapbooks into digital photos books part 2)

 - Scanning the pages.
 You will need a scanner that has a bed that is at least 1/8th of an inch larger than the size of the page to ensure that nothing gets cut-off.
-I considered two other ides: photographing the pages and stitching the pages, however the source of light provided by a scanner is inconsistent and scanning the page as a whole versus individual scans and stitching was going to be a better use of my time.
+I considered photographing the pages however the source of light provided by a camera in the time-frame you will be photographing will change and result in pages with different lighting.
+This is not a good result.

 - Software.
 You will need good editing software to clean up the pages and remove any area of the scan that you do not want – like the hinge staples – on the books I was scanning.
 In addition there was a border around the outside of each page that was meant to protect the page but was not something I wanted in the digital reproduction.
 I used Photoshop because I could automate some of the clean-up and re-sizing that was needed via the ‘actions’ function.
 I believe Photoshop Elements also has this capability.

-- Digital Photo Book vendor.
+- Photo book vendor.
 You will want to pick out a photo book company that offers the following

-- a book size that matches your original album/page dimensions
+- ideally a book size that matches your original album/page dimensions

 - a lay-flat option because if you use the magazine style option anything on the inside edge of your pages risks getting stuck in the of the book.

 - flexibility in the number of pages – count the pages first.
-Depending on the page restrictions of the vendor (how many pages you can add and in what number for example a minimum of 4 or 8) you might need to eliminate a page or two of the original book or be “ok” with a blank page.
+Depending on the page restrictions of the vendor you might need to eliminate a page or two of the original book or be “ok” with a blank page.

 - Time.
 To perfect the process you need to allow for a learning curve.
 Give yourself time to establish a process that works for you.
 I like to scan one scrapbook at a time (page protectors removed), and then import the images into Photoshop.
 Experiment with the best way to clean up the pages, re-size the DPI (dots per inch) to meet the printer’s guidelines for the book vendor, allow for the printer’s bleed (this is the part of the book that gets cut off in the print process) and then export to your upload folder.
 A trick here – be sure to build two sets of actions in Photoshop – one for the even numbered page and one for the odd number page – the clean-up is different for the different page sides.
 Once the pages are perfect save and upload to the digital photo book software.
 I like this process because it breaks up the monotony of any one step.